minsuklee/p2p-xfer/src/README.txt

  where the port(TCP) is not blocked by Firewall, and the host is reachable by pucblic IP address.

-2. xfer.c (Linux/Windows sender)
+2. p2p-xfer.c (Linux/Windows sender)

- xfer.c is a sample p2p-client appication to test p2p-relay.
+ p2p-xfer.c is a sample p2p-client appication to test p2p-relay.
  But it's still very useful to transfer files via p2p-relay.

  In linux, send_r, recv_r is the sender/receiver, in windows '.exe'